victorandre957/learn_with_me_back-end/README.md

 1. Copy `./.env.example` to `./.env`
 2. Execute `docker-compose down --volumes --remove-orphans`
-3. Run `docker-compose run docker-compose run --service-ports strapi bash strapi bash`
+3. Run `docker-compose run strapi bash`

 This will create 2 services: the DB for development and the strapi application.